Aloha and welcome! We bring our true Hawaiian Aloha to every session we offer.

 In 2003, Steve was introduced to STOTT PILATES® and Massage through his wife Laura.
 Steve watched as these modalities allowed his wife to move from a place of fear and pain to ease and freedom.
 These same modalities later helped Steve to quickly and completely recover from a major shoulder surgery.
 His joint was re-built following several dislocations due to Moto-cross injuries (yes, that's Steve jumping his race bike high in the air - bottom right).
 Steve's surgeon at Queen's Hospital was shocked with how quickly and completely Steve was able to rehabilitate his shoulder.
 He was intrigued to learn more how Pilates and Massage made that possible.
 STOTT PILATES® and Massage also help to keep the nagging injuries that he experienced through years of intense sports (motocross, skateboarding, soccer, and kickboxing competitions) at bay.

 In 2017, Steve and Laura moved back to Southern California to be closer to their son and their roots.
 And they brought all of their knowledge and expertise with them.
-Laura now offers STOTT Pilates sessions at Claremont Sanctuary Pilates and GYROTONIC® exercise sessions and STOTT Pilates sessions at a private location in Claremont CA.
+Laura now offers STOTT Pilates sessions at Claremont Sanctuary Pilates and Gyrotonic exercise sessions and STOTT Pilates sessions at their private studio location in Montclair CA.

 Steve is currently recovering from two major knee surgeries.
 Steve will be returning to teaching once his recovery is complete, hopefully at the beginning of 2019.